Kotlin kernel for Jupyter notebooks

 - smile - Statistical Machine Intelligence and Learning Engine

-- spark - Unified analytics engine for large-scale data processing
+- spark - Kotlin API for Apache Spark: unified analytics engine for large-scale data processing

 to display graphics or html, it is possible to send MIME-encoded result to the client using the